run-ai/docs/docs/Researcher/scheduling/allocation-of-cpu-and-memory.md

 To change the cluster wide-ratio use the following command.
 The command below sets:

 * a CPU request with a default ratio of 2:1 CPUs to GPUs.
-* a Memory request with a default ratio of 200MB per GPU.
+* a CPU Memory request with a default ratio of 200MB per GPU.
 * a CPU limit with a default ratio of 4:1 CPU to GPU.
 * a Memory limit with a default ratio of 2GB per GPU.